About George Leslie-Waksman

 My next tour involved a chunk of time at Samsara, first as an engineer on Backend Platform and then building out a Data Platform team to do cross-cutting analytics across the totality of Samsara's IoT data.
 The mission was interesting and a fun change from the endless regulations of healthcare.

 From there, I once again returned to Insuretech, taking on the helm of Head of Engineering at Liferaft.
-I spent nearly three years there, building out a team and platform.
-It was a great experience and I actively stay in contact with the team there.
+I spent nearly three years there, building out the team and platform.

-I'm currently working on a new startup, Manapool, bringing my experience building software and software teams to one of my lifelong passions: Magic: the Gathering.
-I'm working with a couple friends to finally create the online bazaar for Magic cards that the community deserves.
+Then I built Mana Pool with a couple of friends, bringing my experience building software and my lifelong passion for Magic: the Gathering to bear.
+We finally built the online bazaar for Magic cards that the community deserves.

 Non-professionally, I have a wife, and three children, all of whom I love to a degree that exceeds my writing ability to describe.